CreatorX64/template-delbin/marketing.md

-# Xeno — Tailwind CSS website template for a product/startup
+# Delbin — Tailwind CSS website template for a product/startup

 ![Screenshot of the website template](/assets/screen.jpg)